Trump, Biden debate marked by clashes, but less chaos

 Only around 200 people were allowed inside, a mix of invited guests of the campaigns and the debate commission, students, the commission's production team, security, and health and safety personnel.
 Audience members were seated in accordance with social distancing recommendations; several empty seats separated each person or small group.

-All audience members and support staff were required to undergo coronavirus testing onsite within three days of the event.
-They wore colored wristbands as evidence of their negative tests.
+All audience members and support staff were required to undergo coronavirus testing onsite and wore colored wristbands as evidence of their negative tests.

-There were several layers of security protecting the attendees, and dozens of protesters gathered just off campus beyond the security perimeter.
+Ahead of the event, dozens of protesters gathered just off campus beyond the security perimeter.
 One of them held a large white sign: "220,000 DEAD ...
 Trump FAILED US."

 (0) comments